Fab 4 Under 4 Lunchbox: Fiber and Greens

 How I Prep Fiber & Greens for School Lunches

-I like to buy a variety of in-season produce at the grocery store or farmers' market at the start of each week, making sure to get a variety of colors, that I can include in lunches and dinners.
+I like to buy a variety of in-season produce at the grocery store or farmers' market at the start of each week that I can include in lunches and dinners.
 Making a big batch of roasted veggies at dinner time is an easy meal prep option to serve your kids (and you) all week.
+The truth is, leftover veggies from dinner are often my go-to 'fiber and greens' for school lunches because I know it is something they enjoy and it's convenient.
 A little seasoning with salt, pepper, and olive oil can go a long in making veggies more enjoyable for your kids, as well as pairing them with a dip such as homemade hummus or Primal Kitchen dressings.

-The truth is, leftover veggies from dinner are often my go-to 'fiber and greens' for school lunches because I know it is something they enjoy and it's convenient.
 But if roasted veggies aren't on the menu for dinner, I still find ways to add greens into my kid's meals at dinner time that can also double as lunch the next day.
-Here are a few fiber-filled leftovers that I like to make weekly.
+Here are a few fiber-filled leftovers that I like to make weekly:

-• If I make a pasta dish, I opt for lentil pasta or zoodles as the base and grate in carrots, onions, garlic, broccoli, or zucchini into the sauce for extra fiber and anti-inflammatory benefits.
+• If I make a pasta dish, I opt for Lupin pasta or zoodles as the base and grate in carrots, onions, garlic, broccoli, or zucchini into the sauce for extra fiber and anti-inflammatory benefits.

 • My trio dips, which are loaded with veggies, yummy spices, and healthy fats, are an easy way to add more flavor to your meals while increasing the fiber content.
 These dips can be used with veggies, on protein, or make a great addition to any sandwich or wrap.